Audney-creator/LITA_Class_documentation/README.md

   1. FOR DATA CLEANING
   2. FOR ANALYSIS
   3. FOR DATA VISUALIZATION

-- SQL- sTRUCTURED QUERY LANGUAGE FOR QUERYING OF DATA
+- SQL- STRUCTURED QUERY LANGUAGE FOR QUERYING OF DATA
-- GITHUB- FOR PORTFOLOI BUILDING
+- GITHUB- FOR PORTFOLIO BUILDING

 ### Data Cleaning and preparations